karmab/foremanhg/README.md

 Contents
 --------

-    README.txt                      this file
+    README.md		this file
     foremanhg.py	deploying script
     foremanhg.plan	deployment plan
     foremanhg.keys	parameters file
     foreman.ini		sample configuration file to be edited to match your environment and copied to $HOME

 Typical uses
 ---------